duskmoon314/meowth/README.md

 at your option.

+### Contribution

+Unless you explicitly state otherwise, any Contribution intentionally submitted for inclusion in the work by you, as defined in the Apache-2.0 license, shall be dual licensed as above, without any additional terms or conditions.

 ## Disclaimer

 This is currently a toy project as I learn FP.
 It may not be production ready.
 Use at your own risk.

+If you are familiar with FP and/or category theory, please feel free to contribute.
+I would love to learn from you.